Spiral Antidepressant Withdrawal Field Guide

 Insomnia or Vivid Dreams

-If needed, short-term aids can be considered: e.g. prescribing a mild sedative antihistamine for a week or two, or low-dose melatonin, to re-establish sleep.
+If necessary, short-term aids like a mild sedative antihistamine (for a week or two) or low-dose melatonin can be considered to help re-establish healthy sleep patterns.

 Anxiety and Panic Flashes

-Perhaps the most common and distressing symptoms are waves of anxiety, sometimes even panic attacks, during withdrawal.
+Among the most common and distressing symptoms during withdrawal are waves of anxiety, which can sometimes escalate into panic attacks.

-Symbolic approach: We might frame anxiety as the "dragon guarding the treasure" – a challenge that appears fierce but can be overcome with the right tools and support, leading to growth.
+Symbolic approach: Consider reframing anxiety as the "dragon guarding the treasure" – a formidable challenge that, when approached with the right tools and support, can be overcome, leading to significant personal growth.

 Managing Emotional and Somatic Symptoms